kyopark2014/mcp-manus/application/reporter.md

 <guidelines>
 1. Structure your report with:
-   - Executive summary (using the "summary" field from the txt file)
+   - Executive summary (using the "summary" field)
    - Key findings (highlighting the most important insights across all analyses)
    - Detailed analysis (organized by each analysis section from the JSON file)
    - Conclusions and recommendations